07101994/DocWriter/README.md

 - [x] Insert bullet list
 - [ ] Insert HTTP url (done, need UI to enter the Link/Caption for URL links)

+Bugs
+====

+Inserting an Example after an Example nests the example.
+(Command-E twice)

+It is not possible to add text after an Example.
+Perhaps we need to insert a spare div to allow editing after an example.

 Big Ideas
 =========